Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 Now, we simplify this by giving session variants of the same methods and classes that are available when working with queues/subscriptions that do not have sessions enabled.

-- To get the session counterpart of the processor client described in the previous section, you would use the `sessionProcessor()` on the builder to get the session variant of the sub builder for the processor client.
+To get the session counterpart of the processor client described in the previous section, you would use the `sessionProcessor()` on the builder to get the session variant of the sub builder for the processor client.
-- To get the session counterpart of the receiver clients, you would use the `sessionReceiver()` on the builder to get an intermediate
-`ServiceBusSessionReceiverClient`/`ServiceBusSessionReceiverAsyncClient` which acts like a factory for you to get receiver clients for individual sessions.

 The below code snippet shows you how to use the processor client to receive messages from at most three different sessions at a given point.